Key Marathon Statistics

 What is the largest marathon ever held?

-The 2025 TCS London Marathon holds the record for the largest number of official finishers: 56,640.
-It surpassed the previous high of 55,646 set by the New York City Marathon in 2024 (London Marathon).
+The 2025 New York now holds the record for the largest number of official finishers: 59,226.
+It surpassed the previous high of 56,640 set by the London Marathon in April 2025 (Athletics Weekly).

 Which marathon had the most applicants?